manavm2/ECE445-Lab-Notebook/Lab_Notebook.md

 **9th March 2023**

 Bhavana fixed the PCB design and sent it into the TA to order.
 The price dropped from $55 to $5, which is the normal price of a PCB.

+**10th March 2023**

+Today we met in lab in order to try and test the temperature sensor.
+We talked to the TA for a while in order to fix the problem.
+However, we decided to switch from the Arduino to the Libre Computer for testing as we were running into issues with the code stopping and not outputting anything.